 An Ikea Kallax hack for the kids!
 This wonderful dolls house hack from mikrokosmos on Facebook makes great use of the Kallax shape to provide rooms for the dolls house.
 A simple A-frame roof has been added to the top.
 The back walls of the rooms have all been treated with a different wallpaper design, presumably dolls house wallpaper for scale!
 You can also get different floor coverings.
 When you dive into the world of dolls houses it’s a rabbit hole!

 Ikea do sell dolls house furniture of some of their own favourite pieces but you could also make your own (or buy them while lost in the aforementioned rabbit hole!).
-YouTube is a great resource for dolls house furniture craft, just search for “DIY dolls house…..” plus the piece of furniture you are making.
+YouTube is a great resource for dolls house furniture crafts, just search for “DIY dolls house…..” plus the piece of furniture you are making.

 The tree wall decal is also a stunning addition to the room!